openshift/origin/examples/jenkins/pipeline/README.md

-# Using Jenkins Pipelines with OpenShift
+# Using Jenkins Pipelines with OKD

 This set of files will allow you to deploy a Jenkins server that is capable of executing Jenkins pipelines and utilize pods run on OpenShift as Jenkins slaves.